aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Tracking overall performance

-In order to get insights in total run durations to effectively calculate how long it takes to dispatch the next state you can pass in the `measurePerformance` option in the plugin configuration section.
+In order to get insights into total run durations to effectively calculate how long it takes to dispatch the next state, you can pass in the `measurePerformance` option in the plugin configuration section.

 <code-listing heading="Tracking performance data">
   <source-code lang="TypeScript">